This article was first published on 22 July 2020 and has been updated with additional reporting.

 What Do Free Trade Agreements Cover?

-In essence, Free Trade Agreements (FTAs) aim to reduce barriers for companies in signatory countries to do business with one another.
+In essence, Free Trade Agreements (FTAs) help grow businesses by reducing barriers for companies in signatory countries to do business with one another.
 Common barriers to international trade include regulatory hurdles, tariffs, and permits for workers.

 Trade in Goods: FTAs might provide preferential tariffs (customs duties) for imported finished products or raw materials.
 This means that tariffs could be at reduced rates or completely eliminated.
 Note that this only covers import duties, and other taxes could still apply, such as Sales Tax/Value-Added Tax and Excise Tax.